oatlog/oatlog/doc/report/main.typ

 Finally, we would like to suggest three larger ideas with the potential to more fundamentally affect e-graph engine performance -- magic sets, accelerating associativity and sort-merge joins.

+#TODO[isn't adding both the lhs and rhs of an expression basically equivalent to doing magic sets?]

 Magic sets, also called demand-driven evaluation, is a technique that allows bottom-up Datalog engines to achieve a similar performance profile to top-down evaluation common in Prolog engines.